 The tutorial linked above is focused on building a router with a firewall, but I also introduce other tools you can add to make your life easier.
 For example, Webmin will add a web interface on top, and Squid / Snort can improve the overall security of your network.

 Improve your Network with a Raspberry Pi

-In addition to IPTables, Snort and Squid, keep ready for few other services you should consider.
+In addition to IPTables, Snort and Squid, keep ready for a few other services you should consider.

 Fail2ban is mainly an intrusion prevention tool, but not only.
-It works on the services log file, and use pattern to detect malicious activities.
-For example, you can check the SSH log file to list bad login and password attempts, and then block the IP address in your firewall.
+It works on the services log file, and uses the pattern to detect malicious activities.
+For example, you can check the SSH, or Secure Shell Protocol, is a cryptographic network protocol used for securely accessing and... log file to list bad login and password attempts, and then block the IP address in your firewall.

 I have a tutorial here on how to install Fail2ban on your Raspberry Pi if needed.

 A firewall will protect external access to your network (or even secure local networks), but a VPN can be a step further in some cases.